polyfy/polylith/readme.md

  ...
 ```

+All keys must be unique, and a good pattern is to prefix them with `poly/` followed by
+the brick name, e.g. `poly/user` or `poly/cli` as in this case.
 The reason all paths begin with "../../" is that `components` and `bases` live two levels up
 compared to `projects/command-line` and not at the root as with the `development` project.